cheminfo/c6h6-documentation/tips/src/2294a250c8c1da87ca6753a6eb93c166/ionization/index.md

 In order to observe a neutral molecule the mass spectrometer will charge it using different techniques.
 This may involve adding protons, remove electrons, etc

-You can also observe some charges molecules resulting of the addition of Na<sup>+</sup>, K<sup>+</sup>, etc.
+You can also observe charged molecules resulting of the addition of Na<sup>+</sup>, K<sup>+</sup>, etc.

-In order to evaluate all the possibilities you must enter in the 'ionization' field a comma separated list of all the allowed ionizations.
+In order to evaluate all the possibilities you must enter in the 'ionizations' field a comma separated list of all the allowed ionizations.

 You may as well specify multiple charges.
 Here are some examples of allowed patterns: